MORE FREE VIDEO TEACHINGS…..

 Doug

-2 thoughts on “Tool Modification and Soldering Principles (FREE VIDEO)”
+2 responses to “Tool Modification and Soldering Principles (FREE VIDEO)”

 I remember the dismay I felt when you got cancer and how happy I was when you got better.